isomerpages/moe-bedoksouthsec/_science/Science.md

 2\. <b>Understand the scientific concepts</b> instead of memorising them without understanding.
 This will help in <b>applying</b> these concepts to novel questions and in <b>interpreting</b> data such as graphs or tables.

-3\.
-Practice questions consistently and actively seek feedback from teachers.
+3\. <b>Practice</b> questions consistently and actively seek feedback from teachers.